jeremmfr/terraform-provider-junos/docs/resources/interface_physical.md

 ## Argument Reference

+-> **Note**
-~> **NOTE:** This resource computes the maximum number of aggregate interfaces required with the current configuration (searches lines `ether-options 802.3ad` and `ae` interfaces set) then add/remove `chassis aggregated-devices ethernet device-count` line with this maximum.
+  This resource computes the maximum number of aggregate interfaces required with the current configuration (searches lines `ether-options 802.3ad` and `ae` interfaces set) then add/remove `chassis aggregated-devices ethernet device-count` line with this maximum.

 The following arguments are supported: